|Current male population (47.5%)|

 Note: The pyramid provided is not corresponding to data given above because the age groups have different number of years.

-As we can see the Antigua and Barbuda population pyramid has an expanding type.
-This type of pyramid is common for developing countries with high birth and death rates.
-Relatively short life expectancy, as well as low level of education and poor health care are also describe such kind of population age distribution model.
+As we can see the Hungary population pyramid has a contracting type.
+This type of pyramid is more common for highly developed countries with low birth and death rates.
+Usually countries with such kind of population age distribution model have long life expectancy, high level of education and good health care.

 Dependency ratio of population is a ratio of people who are generally not in the labor force (the dependents) to workforce of a country (the productive part of population).
 The dependent part includes the population under 15 years old and people aged 65 and over.
 The productive part of population accordingly consists of population between 15 and 64 years.